ankaAR/bestiario5e/_creatures/archmage.md

 ***Magic Resistance.*** The archmage has advantage on saving throws against spells and other magical effects.

-***Spellcasting.*** The archmage is an 18th-level spellcaster.
+***Lanzamiento de conjuros.*** The archmage is an 18th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 17, +9 to hit with spell attacks).
 The archmage can cast disguise self and invisibility at will and has the following wizard spells prepared:

-* Cantrips (at will): fire bolt, light, mage hand, prestidigitation, shocking grasp
+* Trucos (a voluntad): fire bolt, light, mage hand, prestidigitation, shocking grasp

 * 1st level (4 slots): detect magic, identify, mage armor*, magic missile